I'm Healthy, Why Should I Get the Flu Vaccine?

-The flu shot will be provided this year by some health care providers, local pharmacies and the Simcoe Muskoka District Health Unit.
+The flu shot will be provided this year by some health care providers and local pharmacies.
 To find a pharmacy or health unit flu clinic near you, enter your address or postal code at this link.

 Thanks for your feedback.

 Failed to submit comment.
 Please try submitting again or contact us at the Health Unit.